bolducke/bolducke.github.io/_projects/oobc.md

 My goal was to create a flexible product that is easy to refactor and add features to while not compromising too much on performance by using a cache-friendly approach.
 However, because I was more interested in modularity, I didn’t focus much on performance.
 I deliberately avoided OOP to explore alternative modes of thought.

-You can see a breakdown of the design at [blog](https://bolducke.github.io/blog/2023/design_takeaway_ecsarchetype/).

 ## Description

 * ECS-like Architecture without any framework